Frequently Asked Questions

 As a coach, even if you don't currently work with players covered by the TACP, it is still important for you to be aware of the rules as you may become a Covered Person in the future and you have an important role in instilling the right values in players as they develop.

 All players and 'covered persons' under the TACP have the responsibility to be aware of and comply with the rules.
-Coaches play a key role in helping to raise awareness and educate players about the rules
+Coaches play a key role in helping to raise awareness and educating players about the rules.

 If a tournament organiser has asked you to complete TIPP then it is important that you do so prior to working at the Event.
 Many tournaments choose to mandate the completion of TIPP by staff members in player facing roles, in order to help protect their Event and staff from betting related corruption.